drewrwilson/drewrwilson.github.io/_posts/blog/2015-10-19-digital-fab-and-diy-activism-mozfest-2015.md

 ## Laser-cutting Stencils, Screen-printing, CNC Wood Block Printing

 *[MozFest](https://2015.mozillafestival.org/) is Mozilla's huge annual participatory festival & conference about the future of the open web.
 It's a clusterfuck of creativity, activism and geekiness.
 This year MozFest is happening on **November 6-8, 2015** in London.
-Tickets are £45.
 Below is a quick description of one of two sessions that I'll be running during the festival.*

 <div class="text-center">